The DCMS Science Advisory Council provides independent scientific and technical (S&T) advice and assurance to the Department.

 To reinforce links to national and international research community enabling DCMS to get access to the best evidence

-The group is made up of non civil servant experts and is Chaired by Dame Athene Donald, Professor of Experimental Physics and Master of Churchill College, Cambridge.
+The group is made up of non civil servant experts and is Chaired by Professor Muffy Calder Vice Principal & Head of College of Science & Engineering, University of Glasgow.

 - Sir Mike Dixon Director, Natural History Museum